-Through the Spring term children's interest in birds has continued, they have had access to a range of experiences to extend their knowledge about the variety of species, what they eat, how and where they nest, what they eat and how they capture it.
-This has led to further interest in the study of insects (and where they live, what they eat etc).

-Children have used a range of media through their explorations such as photography, internet searches, the use of binoculars and drawing/writing/painting/sculpture.
+Through the spring term children's interest in birds has continued, they have had access to a range of experiences to extend their knowledge on the variety of birds, what birds eat, making nest, making webs to catch spiders to feed the birds.
+Looking at insects and where they might live.
+Children have used a range of media through their explorations such as photographs, ICT, binoculars and drawing.